Benefits of dry fruits

 Nuts for bone health

-Nuts are rich in calcium, so much that they can be used as milk substitute in people with lactose intolerance.
 The ingestion of these fruits is a good way to keep the bones in good condition preventing osteoporosis, a disease very common in old people that gives rise to bone fragility.
 For younger people, the consumption of these foods can help strengthen bones and encourage proper growth.
-Among the richest in this mineral can highlight almonds (240 mg / 100g), Brazil nuts (170 mg / 100g) hazelnuts (140 mg / 100g) or pistachios (110 mg / 100g).

 Fiber in nuts

-Nuts are rich in fiber.
-Fiber increases the transit speed of the body waste.
-A diet rich in nuts helps prevent constipation and prevent the occurrence of intestinal diseases such as diverticulosis.
-Besides fiber, does not only facilitating intestinal transit, but it helps diminish cholesterol by reducing its absorption and slowing the absorption of sugars which allows to have energy for longer.
+Besides, fiber does not only facilitates intestinal transit, but it helps diminish cholesterol by reducing its absorption and slowing the absorption of sugars which allows to have energy for longer.

 Nuts are rich in vitamins, especially vitamin E, which has antioxidant properties, therefore, the ingestion of these foods is suitable to prevent certain diseases caused by the influence of free radicals, including many kinds of cancerous diseases.
 They have also a lot of vitamin B